 The knowledgeable staff at the dealership will be able to assist you in finding an engine that will fit.
 You should consider, in addition to cost, the condition of your mower.

 Are you going to have to put a lot of money into the frame, shell, or deck of the lawn mower anytime soon?
 It may be more cost-efficient to purchase a new mower rather than put additional investment into an old mower.

 Why am I Always Adding Engine Oil to My Mower Each Time I Mow?

 It’s always good to check the level of your engine oil before you mow.
 If you find yourself always adding oil to your engine before you go out and mow that’s not always a drastically bad thing, but it’s also not a good thing.
 You need to find out why you always have to put oil in your engine.

 You may be adding oil to your engine each time you mow because you have an oil leak, your engine is burning oil or your engine is using oil.
 You need to identify which one of these scenarios applies to your engine oil loss.

-- Using Oil – An engine can be using oil due to over-heating while in use.
+- Using Oil – An engine can be using oil due to overheating while in use.
 It can also be an indication of a valve or ring problem.
-You need to take your mower into a repair center for an engine diagnosis.
+You need to take your mower to a repair center for an engine diagnosis.

 Items Needed for an Engine Oil Change